 You must ensure to investigate the ways life insurance could fit into your retirement plan.
 Not everyone’s requirements are alike.

 Unit Linked Insurance Plans are market-linked products that combine both insurance and investment.
 The ULIP plans let you enjoy a life cover as well as provide you an opportunity to earn market linked returns.
-For those buyers who are nearing retirement and who want to avail the dual benefits investment cum insurance backed up by flexibility, Unit-linked insurance plan are the best investment option for them.
+For those buyers who are nearing retirement and who want to avail the dual benefits investment cum insurance backed up by flexibility, Unit-linked insurance plan are the best investment plan option for them

 ULIP plans are transparent in nature and offer great features in minimum charges.
 It offers flexibility to switch over funds.
 It has different premium paying frequency.
 It offers rider options for additional coverage and tax benefits.